RedHatGov/fips-compliant-vault/README.md

 ------------------------

 This will currently only build on RHEL 6.
-To set this up, run the following script as root one time on the RHEL installation:
+To set this up, run the following script as an unprivileged user one time on the RHEL installation (the user should have sudo access for this):

     post-server-install.sh

 This script makes sure that RHEL 6 is fully patched with all required development packages installed.
-One package that's needed is maven 3 and it's not included in the typical RHEL distribution channels so I used an OpenShift Enterprise 2.2 channel instead.
-You can also add maven 3 by downloading and installing manually.
+One package that's needed is maven 3 and it's not included in the typical RHEL distribution channels so the above script downloads and installs it from the Apache Maven web site.
 Just make sure that the command:

     mvn